Lamb of God (band): Resolution and Blythe's arrest (2010–2013)

 Lamb of God was nominated for a Grammy in 2010 for Best Metal Performance, but lost out to Judas Priest's "Dissident Aggressor".
 The band was once again nominated in 2011, at the 53rd Grammy Awards, but lost, this time to Iron Maiden's "El Dorado".

 On October 31, 2011, it was announced that the band is set to release their seventh studio album, Resolution, on January 24, 2012.
 The band also revealed the album's track list and cover art.
 On January 19, 2012, Lamb of God released a second music video for the single 'Ghost Walking', the first video being the lyric video.
 The video, which is completely animated, depicts a man fleeing from assassins in order to enter the abort codes for a large unidentified weapon.
 All the animation was completed by Moreframes Animation, and it was premiered on the music channel Vevo and YouTube.

 In February 2012 Lamb of God played the Soundwave Festival in Australia and the Download Festival on the main stage in June.

-On June 27, 2012 the Czech police arrested Randy Blythe for his actions during a 2010 concert in Prague.
-Blythe was charged, in the Prague 8 district court, with committing intentional bodily harm after an incident in which a 19-year-old fan climbed up onto the stage with him.
+On June 27, 2012, the Czech police arrested Randy Blythe for his actions during a 2010 concert in Prague.
+Blythe was charged, in the Prague 8 district court, with committing intentional bodily harm after an incident in which 19-year-old fan Daniel Nosek climbed up onto the stage with him.
 Blythe pushed the teen who then hit his head on the floor when he fell and later died of the injury.
 Lamb of God canceled their upcoming tour but resumed touring 38 days later when Blythe was released on bail.
 Blythe was indicted on the charges in December 2012.
 According to a verdict delivered by the Municipal Court in Prague on March 5, 2013, Blythe had thrown Nosek off the stage and had moral responsibility for the fan's death but he was not criminally liable.
 The decision was appealed, and upheld by the Prague High Court in June 2013.